TonyADI/Augeo/README.md

 </table>

 ## Installation
-The project is currently live at https://tonyadi.com/augeo/ or clone it to your machine using `git clone https://github.com/TonyADI/Augeo.git`
+The project is currently live at https://tonyadi.com/augeo/ or clone it to your machine using `git clone https://github.com/TonyADI/Augeo.git`.
 ## Instructions
 - Dummy account for testing purposes
   - Email: test@test.com
   - Password: tester
 - Frontend
-  - `cd components` to view frontend components.
+  - `npm install` to install dependencies.
   - `npm start` to run the application.
 - Backend
   -  `cd backend` to access backend folder.